 This new bistronomic restaurant is reminiscent of its little sisters in the generosity of its menu, again imagined by Michelin-starred chef Michel Portos and executed in the kitchen by chef Francesco Cianfanelli .
 But here, the cuisine, always tinged with Lebanese flavors, has the added bonus of being cooked mainly over charcoal, giving the dishes such a distinctive, distinctive touch.

 The generosity continues with two enchanting dishes (or rather, three, you'll understand).
-On the one hand, one of the dishes of the day, Iberian pork pluma, thinly sliced and served with mashed potatoes - and a small crater of meat juice; on the other,lamb shoulder, cooked very slowly and very long, if the tenderness of the meat is anything to go by (€20), then seared over a flame, and a host of elements to underline and perfect the whole - kumquat, thyme, coriander, capers and honey.
+On the one hand, one of the dishes of the day, Iberian pork pluma, thinly sliced and served with mashed potatoes - and a small crater of meat juice; on the other,lamb shoulder, cooked very slowly and for a very long time, if the tenderness of the meat is anything to go by (€20), then seared over a flame, and a host of elements to underline and perfect the whole - kumquat, thyme, coriander, capers and honey.
 We travel.

 Location